f5devcentral/f5-agility-labs-firewall/docs/class1/module1/lab6.rst

 |image48|

-..
-NOTE::  Leave all other fields using the default values.
+.. note::  Leave all other fields using the default values.

-**Navigation:** Click Request Checks Tab.
+Click the **Request Checks** tab.
+Change the **Response Type** drop-down to *Custom Response*.

-..
-NOTE::  Leave the defaut Methods.
-Changing Methods is a powerful way to protect your web sites
+.. tip:: We're going to allow the default HTTP methods.
+Restricting the methods allowed to reach production servers is a great way to shrink the attack surface.

 +------------------+--------------+
 | **File Types**   | Select All   |